Counting and packing Hamilton cycles in dense graphs and oriented graphs: Tools

 \subsection{$2$-factors with few cycles}

 Motivated by ideas from \cite{Al, FK, K}, in this subsection we prove that for every sufficiently large integer $n$, in every $r$-regular, $0$-$1$, $n\times n$ matrix $A$, most of the permutations contained in $A$ have relatively few cycles in their cyclic form, provided that $r$ is linear in $n$.
-We conclude that in every dense $r$-regular graph $G$, most of the $2$-factors do not contain too many cycles (we consider a single edge as a cycle too.
-Thus, strictly speaking a $2$-factor in our sense is a collection of vertex-disjoint cycles, some possibly of length two, and is thus not necessarily $2$-regular).
+For a positive integer $r$ and a graph $G$, we define a $(\leq r)$-factor to be any spanning subgraph $H$ of $G$ for which each connected components of $H$ is $s$-regular for some $s\le r$.
+We conclude that in every dense $r$-regular graph $G$, most of the $(\leq 2)$-factors do not contain too many cycles (we consider a single edge as a cycle too).
 We also prove that in case $r$ is even, $G$ contains such a $2$-factor with all cycles of length at least $3$.
 These lemmas are crucial since one of the main ingredients of our proofs is the ability to find ``enough" $2$-factors with only few cycles and then to turn them into Hamilton cycles.